 In this journey, the hero (you, me...) is called to adventure and will pass the 12 stages of the hero's journey.

 1. The Ordinary World

-This is where the Hero's exists before his present story begins, oblivious of the adventures to come.
+This is where the Hero exists before his present story begins, oblivious of the adventures to come.
 It's his safe place.
-His everyday life where we learn crucial details about our Hero, his true nature, capabilities and outlook on life.
+His everyday life.
+We learn crucial details about our Hero, his true nature, capabilities and outlook on life.
 This anchors the Hero as a human, just like you and me, and makes it easier for us to identify with him and hence later, empathize with his plight.

 2. Call To Adventure

 The Hero's adventure begins when he receives a call to action.
 A direct threat to his safety, his family's, his way of life or to the peace of the community in which he lives.
 It may not be as dramatic as a gunshot, but simply a phone call or conversation.
 Whatever the call is, and however it manifests itself, it ultimately disrupts the comfort of the Hero's Ordinary World.
 It presents a challenge or quest that must be undertaken.

 Although the Hero may be eager to accept the quest, at this stage, he will have fears that need overcoming.
 Second thoughts or even deep personal doubts as to whether or not he is up to the challenge.
 When this happens, the Hero will refuse the call and as a result may suffer somehow.
 The problem he faces may seem too much to handle.
 The comfort of home is far more attractive than the perilous road ahead.
 This would also be our own response and once again helps us bond further with the reluctant Hero.

 At this crucial turning point, where the Hero desperately needs guidance, he meets a mentor figure who gives him something he needs.
 He could be given an object of great importance, insight into the dilemma he faces, wise advice, practical training or even self-confidence.
 Whatever the mentor provides the Hero with, it serves to dispel his doubts and fears.
 He gives him the strength and courage to begin his quest.